dtr-kalfer/htmx-trainer/README.md

 Because most (or maybe some) of us grew up building traditional MPA flows.
 Shifting to HTMX's minimal requests and DOM swapping feels like 'unlearning gravity'.

-I am looking for some examples using PHP but i find little and htmx feels a little different, so i hope this would help sort out some of HTMX features using PHP, this would also future me and the other 'similar' me people, HAHA.
+I am looking for some examples using PHP but i find little and htmx feels a little different, so i hope this would help sort out some of HTMX features using PHP, this would also help future me and the other 'similar' me people, HAHA.

 ## How it Works